wely/DevCamp/HOL/java/02-modern-cloud-apps/README.md

     > In Chrome you should see a JSON response directly in the browser tab, however in Internet Explorer you may be asked top Open or Download a file.
 If prompted, Open the file in Notepad or Visual Studio Code to see the return message.

-1. After navigating to the `sampledata` route, let's verify that the documents were created in DocumentDB.
-In the Azure Portal, navigate to the Resource Group blade, select the `DevCamp` and then select the DocumentDB resource which starts with `incidentdb`.
+1. After navigating to the `sampledata` route, let's verify that the documents were created in CosmosDB.
+In the Azure Portal, navigate to the Resource Group blade, select the `DevCamp` and then select the CosmosDB resource which starts with `incidentdb`.

     ![image](./media/2017-06-16_11_39_00.png)

-    Select the DocumentDB database.
-This will open the DocumentDB blade.
+    Select the CosmosDB database.
+This will open the CosmosDB blade.
 Scroll to the Collections section.

     In the Collections section, select `Document Explorer`.